 Us Aucklanders love a good walk.
-Whether it’s beach walks, flower walks, pretty walks or secret walks, we can’t resist the pull of the fresh air, stellar scenery and buttocks burn (a solid combo, right?!).
+Whether it’s beach walks or flower walks, we can’t resist the pull of the fresh air, stellar scenery and buttocks burn (a solid combo, right?!).
 Walking is one of our favourite ways to clear the head and keep fighting fit but we can’t always squeeze in the time to drive to our fave waterfall or coastal walking spots.

 Luckily, Auckland city provides the goods.
 There are some great urban walks in and around Auckland’s CBD waiting for you to tackle.
 From waterfront walkways to lush parks, here are six of the best urban walks in Auckland.